-- HOMEWORK: Homework is assigned each week through Blackboard with clearly posted due dates.
-You may attempt the homework as many times as you'd like, but your score will be based on your most recent attempt. - TESTS & FINAL: There will be three (3) unit exams and a comprehensive final.
+- HOMEWORK: Homework is assigned each week through CP Moodle with clearly posted due dates.
+You may attempt the homework as many times as you'd like, but your score will be based on your most recent attempt. - TESTS & FINAL: There will be Several Unit exams and a comprehensive final.
 These will be completed in class during our regular class period. - SIGNATURE ASSIGNMENT: Each student will be required to complete a Signature Assignment.
-Details will be provided in class and in Blackboard. - LABS: Labs are due the day they are performed.
+Details will be provided in class and in CP Moodle during the Spring Semester. - LABS: Labs are due the day they are performed.
 There are no makeups for missed labs, but the lowest lab score will be dropped from the final grade.